Cauchy Transforms of Colored Graphs in Two Variables: Abstract

 \section{Abstract}

-We show that a two variable Nevanlinna representation for rational Pick functions can be viewed as the Cauchy transform of a simple undirected graph with variables assigned to the vertices.
-We give relations between representing functions of certain products of such graphs by way of Schur complements applied to adjacency matrices.
+By designating vertices with variables, a simple undirected graph can be augmented to have associated representing rational function in two variables taking the complex bi-upper halfplane to itself.
+We give relations between representing functions of certain products of such graphs by way of Schur complements.
 We also study the connection between the structure of the graph and the regularity of the representing function at a boundary singularity.